Upstatement/skela-wp-theme/README.md

 ## 📰 Gutenberg

-Skela has built-in support for easily creating custom Gutenberg blocks with the help of Advanced Custom Fields.
+This theme has built-in support for easily creating custom Gutenberg blocks with the help of Advanced Custom Fields.
 Note that the pro version of ACF is required for this.

 There is an example custom block under `src/Blocks/SampleACFBlock/ACFBlock.php`.
 This demonstrates creating a block using ACF functions that includes two fields.
 Those fields are rendered in the file `templates/components/acf-block.twig`.